evilsocket/cake/README.md

 The model could be switched between SD1.5, SD2.1, SDXL and SDXL Turbo by specifying [more command line arguments](./cake-core/src/lib.rs).

+The model files will be downloaded from Huggingface automatically if not found in the local cache directory.

 Run a master node with REST API:

 ```sh